RedExecutor66/ds_prog3_files/README.md

 Program #3

-Name:
+Name: Jason Richmond

 COSC 2030

-Competing: YES or NO
+Competing: NO

-Best run time:
+Best run time: 7.6 seconds

-How to compile:
+How to compile: g++ Program3.cpp

-Anything that doesn't work:
+Anything that doesn't work: N/A